kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 # Cluster Autoscaler on AWS
 The cluster autoscaler on AWS scales worker nodes within any specified autoscaling group.
 It will run as a `Deployment` in your cluster.
-This README will go over some of the necessary steps required to get the cluster autoscaler up and running.
+This README covers the steps required to configure and run the cluster autoscaler.

 ## Kubernetes Version
 Cluster autoscaler must run on v1.3.0 or greater.